sqrtM/react-rpg/README.md

 # react roguelike RPG engine/demo

 try it here : https://sqrtm.github.io/react-rpg/
+move around and explore with the arrow keys!

 cute little project i wanted to do to work on some of the stuff ive been learning with react. dcss is top 5 games of all time for me; ascii rpgs are cool. always wanted to make one.